 Our current projects focus on in-depth studies of high-voltage high-energy lithium-ion battery cathodes.
 We have active projects

-- studying the bulk and interfacial behavior of layered and spinel-type cathode materials in an electrochemical cell.
+- studying the bulk and interfacial behavior of layered and spinel-type cathode materials.
 We are investigating the relationship between synthesis, composition, electrochemical window, and processing of low-cobalt containing systems as alternatives to currently used cathode materials.

-- identifying next generation materials coatings techniquess and their role in stabilizing the cycling performance of a variety of commercially relevant materials.
-Our focus has been on developing new types of coiatings based on atomic layer deposition (ALD) techniques and we actively collaborate with the Elam Group (Argonne).
+- identifying next generation materials coatings techniques and their role in stabilizing the cycling performance of a variety of commercially relevant materials.
+Our focus has been on developing new types of coatings based on atomic layer deposition (ALD) techniques and we actively collaborate with the Elam Group (Argonne).